Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

 The main idea behind the similarity-based bias using this metric is that no demographic group should be disproportionately associated with certain attributes or concepts within a LM's predictions.
 A model that shows no bias will yield an effect size value of 0, indicating minimal associational differences between specific groups and attributes.
-In our experiments, WEAT revealed significant biases in certain contexts.
-For instance, in test C2 (Instruments/Weapons with Pleasant/Unpleasant), WEAT identified a substantial effect size of -0.8269, indicating significant bias.
-Similarly, tests C4 (European American/African American names with Pleasant/Unpleasant) and C6 (Male/Female names with Career/Family) exhibited notable effect sizes of 0.7275 and 0.6301, respectively.
-These findings underscore the presence of biases in the BERT model, as detected by WEAT.
+However, WEAT has limitations.
+It requires group labels to be single words, making it unsuitable for evaluating categories, such as African Americans that lack common single-word group terms~\cite{may2019measuring}.
+To address this, extensions, such as the Sentence Embedding Association Test (SEAT) were introduced, which we will discuss in the following section.